-As the name implies, cross-channel marketing uses multiple marketing channels — including digital ads, email, TV, social media, and/or a brand’s website — to promote a message or campaign with a similar sound and aesthetic throughout.
-In other words, a brand’s banner ads, emails, and social media accounts will have a similar look and feel to the brand site, so no matter where consumers interact with that brand, their experience is consistent.
+As the name implies, cross-channel marketing uses multiple marketing channels — including digital ads, email, TV, social media, and/or a brand’s website — to promote a consistent message.
+In other words, no matter where a shopper interacts with a brand, they’ll experience a similar look and feel.

-This unified front is important because it helps solidify what a brand is about.
-Meanwhile, the multi-channel approach is effective because it helps companies reach consumers wherever they are.
-In fact, cross-channel campaigns have been shown to increase brand awareness and branded Google searches — which indicates consumers know who you are and are specifically seeking you out.
+Cross-channel campaigns not only solidify what a brand is about but also help companies reach consumers wherever they are.
+In fact, research has found that cross-channel campaigns can do wonders for increasing brand awareness and branded Google searches — with this approach, consumers know who you are and are specifically seeking you out.